Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Ethics Statement

 \section{Ethics Statement}

-This study evaluates proprietary LLMs via their public API interfaces and does not involve human subjects experimentation.
+This study evaluates proprietary LLMs via their public API interfaces.
+Human annotators provided factual judgments on published research findings for validation purposes only; this does not constitute human subjects research.
 The benchmark cases are drawn entirely from published, peer-reviewed research in economics and social science; no private or sensitive data were collected or used.
 All experimental prompts and model outputs are stored locally and do not contain personally identifiable information.

 We acknowledge that LLM-assisted policy analysis carries risks if deployed without appropriate scrutiny.
 Our finding that LLMs systematically fail on counter-intuitive cases---precisely where careful analysis is most valuable---underscores the importance of human oversight in policy-relevant applications.
 We caution against using LLM outputs as a substitute for rigorous empirical analysis and expert judgment in policy evaluation.